SyndicatePlus/Syndy.Retailer.PHP-SDK/README.md

 [3]: https://github.com/SyndicatePlus/Syndy.Retailer.PHP-SDK/tree/master/examples

 #### Preferred Mode of Operation
 The preferred mode of operation for retailers or webshops who choose to use the Syndy Retailer API to get access to the latest product content within their assortment, is to request changed products on a periodic basis and then request the details for each changed product separately.
-A simplified version of a typical "refresh-product-data.php" cron job might then look as follows:
+A simplified version of a typical "refresh-product-data.php" cron job might then be constructed as follows:

 ```php
 define('PUBLICKEY', 'Your public key here');